jju/stubbl/matches/gcxi-14-reft.md

 Pick: Even

-The Tide recovered from bad kick management to get the score without getting Venus hurt before the Eagles did a long play-out-the-clock and then score rest of the half.
+The Tide recovered from bad kick management to get the score without getting Veens hurt before the Eagles did a long play-out-the-clock and then score rest of the half.
 The second half was dragged out exactly as long as the Eagles wanted to knock out as many Tide players as possible.
-The medical staff was used up keeping Drita in the lineup while Venus was KOed before the final chance to get a draw.
+The medical staff was used up keeping Drita in the lineup while Veens was KOed before the final chance to get a draw.

 > Weather: Very Sunny
 > Toss: FT-Receive